matuzo/HTMHell/hell/adventcalendar/2025/13/index.md

 ## Conclusion

 As [browser support for MathML continues to evolve](https://caniuse.com/mathml), previous fallback solutions like [mathml.css](https://github.com/fred-wang/mathml.css) are no longer necessary.
 MathML Core, and soon MathML 4, allow us to express both the visual and semantic meaning of mathematical content without sacrificing accessibility along the way.

+Screen-reader support is also steadily improving.
+Each assistive technology handles MathML in its own way, but the overall trajectory is positive.
+VoiceOver offers consistent navigation and speech for many common patterns across macOS and iOS.
+JAWS, especially when paired with Fusion, provides rich support for both speech and braille.
+And NVDA, which historically required an add-on, is now moving toward a built-in MathCAT integration, making MathML speech and braille support more accessible out of the box for Windows users.